pnp/pnpjs/docs/sp/column-defaults.md

 # @pnp/sp/column-defaults

-The column defaults sub-module allows you to manage the default column values on a list or folder.
+The column defaults sub-module allows you to manage the default column values on a library or library folder.

 [![Selective Imports Banner](https://img.shields.io/badge/Selective%20Imports-informational.svg)](../concepts/selective-imports.md)